CLOGS

 Caregivers already observe and track informally, but without structure

-Clinicians lack visibility into what happens between visits
+Clinicians have little visibility into what happens between visits

 This matters in a rapidly ageing society where most older adults prefer to age at home and serious illness is increasingly managed in households.
 When early signs are missed, the cost is human: avoidable distress, crisis hospitalisations, and loss of dignity.